oo2smh/notes/Active/ct-vim.md

 <A>: End of line

 # TO COMMAND (:)
-# Can only enter the command mode from normal or visual mode
+# Enter cmd mode from normal/visual
 <:>: Type colon followed by command
 </>: Used to search a phrase